cihlab/cihlab.github.io/index.md

 ## News

-* _12/23/2018_, Dr. Chixiao Chen (陈迟晓) finished his post doc research and found the CiH lab.
+* _12/23/2018_, Dr. Chixiao Chen (陈迟晓) finished his post doc in University of washington, EE department and found the CiH lab.

 ## Publication